Use laptop encryption to protect mobile data

 2. Full disk encryption:

-The most secure option is to encrypt all the data on your devices.
+The most secure option is to encrypt all the data on your laptop drive.
 You can be completely confident your data is protected, although the performance cost is higher because every single file has to be encrypted or decrypted.

-Most companies find data-centric encryption is the best of these two encryption options, as it's usually easier to set up than full-disk encryption, and has less impact on device performance.
+Most companies find data-centric encryption is the best of these two laptop encryption options, as it’s usually easier to set up than full-disk encryption, and has less impact on computer performance.

 Hardware or software encryption